-WHAT ARE THE ENTRY REQUIREMENTS?
+WHAT ARE THE ENTRY REQUIREMENTS FOR JAMAICA?
 Citizens of the United States of America and Canada are not permitted to visit the island for a period not exceeding six months.
 Citizens, sixteen years and older of these countries may use the following documents for entry: valid passport (or passport which has expired for a period not exceeding one year).
 After January 1st, 2006 U.S. residents now need a passport to leave and re-enter the United States due to changes in U.S. entry requirements.
 A raised seal birth certificate is no longer be valid for entry or departure from the U.S. Additionally, all visitors are required to travel with a round trip or onward airline ticket for entry into Jamaica.
 All other countries, please contact the JTB office near you for requirements.

 WHAT ABOUT TRANSPORTATION?
 Upon arrival at Montego Bay airport you may chose to rent a car or take a taxi to Little Bay, which is 50 miles or 1-1/2 hours away, between Negril and Savannah-la-Mar.
 If you are taking a cab, there are many drivers at the airport, or if you like we can arrange to have our local driver pick you up.
 His charge is $80.00 minimum each way for up to 4 people, plus $20.00 per person each way for each additional person.
 He is also available to hire for the entire week, or for day trips.
 Shorty can make those arrangements for you.
 If you chose to rent a car, please be aware that driving in Jamaica is on the left hand side of the road, and many of these roads are primitive dirt roads with local families and children walking and chatting along the sides of the roads…so don’t be in a hurry.